boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 stop_level_details: "Endpoint requested stop"
 ```

 Now an E-Stop Endpoint appears with the name my_estop.
-The endpoint itself says ESTOP_LEVEL_CUT, with a very long ago time_since_valid_response.
+The endpoint itself says `ESTOP_LEVEL_CUT`, with a very long ago time_since_valid_response.
 No check-ins from the E-Stop Endpoint have happened yet.
-Both the endpoint and the E-Stop systems stop level is ESTOP_LEVEL_CUT - if a single Endpoint wants to cut power, the entire system will cut power.
+Both the endpoint and the E-Stop systems stop level is `ESTOP_LEVEL_CUT` - if a single Endpoint wants to cut power, the entire system will cut power.

 #### Clear the E-Stop